ShashwatNigam99/shashwatnigam99.github.io/content/authors/admin/_index.md

 I have also been involved in a research project with a diverse team from <a href="https://www.stanford.edu/" target="_blank" >Stanford</a>, <a href="https://www.polimi.it/en/" target="_blank"> Polytechnic University of Milan</a> and <a href="https://www.kaust.edu.sa/en" target="_blank">KAUST</a> where we are exploring applications at the intersection of Geometric Deep Learning and Architecture.
 I had the pleasure of working with <a href="https://sites.google.com/view/tonoalberto" target="_blank"> Alberto Tono</a> and being advised by <a href="https://scholar.google.com/citations?user=iHW7n4kAAAAJ" target="_blank">Dr. Cecilia Bolognesi</a> and <a href="http://dmichels.de/" target="_blank"> Dr. Dominik Michels</a>.

 I interned at Goldman Sachs over the summer of 2020 where I was introduced to Finance and Quantitative analysis.
-Following this I was a trainee at <a href="https://www.oaktreeandlion.com/" target="_blank">Oaktree & Lion</a> where I studied and analyzed cryptocurrency derivatives trading strategies under <a href="https://www.linkedin.com/in/conradcarvalho/" target="_blank"> Conrad Carvalho</a>
+Following this, I was a trainee at <a href="https://www.oaktreeandlion.com/" target="_blank">Oaktree & Lion</a> where I studied and analyzed cryptocurrency derivatives trading strategies under <a href="https://www.linkedin.com/in/conradcarvalho/" target="_blank"> Conrad Carvalho</a>.

 I have been exploring blockchain and cryptocurrencies in my free time.
 My team was runner's up at the <a href="https://worldblockchainhackathon.com/" target="_blank"> World Blockchain Hackathon</a>, for our idea <a href="https://github.com/adhithyaarun/skill-wallet" target="_blank"> SkillWallet</a>.